GabeScott/standard-works-vault/General Conference/2003 October - The State of the Church.md

 “Contact with their loved ones is limited to letters and two calls a year.

-“They live frugally, in private homes and apartments with companion missionaries, rising at 6 a.m. to study and pray for guidance in the work they will do until long after the sun sets. ...
+“They live frugally, in private homes and apartments with companion missionaries, rising at 6 a.m. to study and pray for guidance in the work they will do until long after the sun sets. …

-“This life, they say, is a sacrifice—and the most ‘fun’ they can imagine” (Priscilla Nordyke Roden, “Answering the Call,” San Bernardino County Sun, 26 Aug.
+“This life, they say, is a sacrifice—and the most ‘fun’ they can imagine” (Pricilla Nordyke Roden, “Answering the Call,” *San Bernardino County Sun,* 26 Aug.
 2003, p.
 B1).

 That might have been written of our missionaries in the more than 120 nations in which they are found serving.